George Fullerton

 Agnes Graham Smith was the daughter of James Smith.1 She married David Stuart Erskine, 13th Earl of Buchan, son of Henry David Erskine, 12th Earl of Buchan and Elizabeth Cole Shipley, on 27 April 1849.1 She died on 2 September 1875.1

 Her married name became Erskine.
-As a result of her marriage, Agnes Graham Smith was styled as Countess of Buchan on 13 September 1857.
+After her marriage, Agnes Graham Smith was styled as Countess of Buchan on 13 September 1857.

 Children of Agnes Graham Smith and David Stuart Erskine, 13th Earl of Buchan